-The Group is a Hong Kong-based contractor specialised in design, procurement and installation services of water circulation systems, including swimming pools, water fountains, water curtains and etc. We provide services mainly to developers, main contractors and subcontractors in various private residential projects and hotel, casino, shopping and recreation complex projects in Hong Kong and Macau.
-Our services are mainly categorised as (i) management contracting services - design, procurement and installation of water circulation systems, (ii) consultancy services - provision of consultancy services on water circulation systems and (iii) maintenance services - provision of maintenance and repair services for water circulation systems.
-For the year ended 31 March 2022, the Group had 7 management contracting projects (2021: 20 management contracting projects) with revenue contribution.
+The Group, a Hong Kong-based contractor, is principally engaged in design, procurement and installation services of the water circulation systems including but not limited to swimming pools, water fountains and water curtains.
+We provide services mainly to property developers, main contractors and subcontractor in various private residential projects, hotel, casino, shopping and recreation complex projects in Hong Kong and China.
+Our services are mainly categorised as (i) management contracting services - design, procurement and installation of water circulation systems, (ii) consultancy services - provision of consultancy services on water circulation systems and engineering, procurement and construction management ("EPCM") services of commercial and residential buildings and infrastructures in China; and (iii) maintenance services - provision of maintenance and repair services for water circulation systems.
+For the year ended 31 March 2023, the Group had 4 management contracting projects in Hong Kong (2022: 7 management contracting projects) with revenue contribution, while the Group will continue to expand our businesses into China and the Greater Bay Area.